 Turquoise Stone Composition

 The composition of turquoise measures the materials that make up the stone.
 Turquoise by nature is a very chalky stone and the degree of chalkiness is a good quality indicator.
-Generally the more grainy or powdery the stone is the lower the quality.
+Generally, the more grainy or powdery the stone is the lower the quality.
 Turquoise is always formed on another material.
 This material is called the host rock.
 The host rock is a completely different material and has its own qualities that can either increase or decrease the worth of the stone.
 Plastic is not really turquoise (1), reconstituted turquoise has been mixed with plastics and receives a low score of (2-3).
 Lesser host rocks can be unstable.
 Turquoise can sometimes be not formed completely, causing the stone to be structurally weak which makes the stone less valuable these stones require some stabilization to even be usable(4-5).
 A stone that has a solid stable matrix or has been stabilized would receive (6-7) points.
 If a stone is professionally stabilized or natural with a completely solid turquoise (no matrix present) or has a solid matrix (8-9) points.
-This is a widely disputed subject, because in some countries it is highly desired to have a pure turquoise stone.
-The TQI scale promotes rarity, and other elements in turquoise can be more rare in nature.
-Turquoise can contain other rare elements (such as pyrite) which gives depth and metallic quality to the appearance of the stone without compromising structural integrity (10).
+This is a widely disputed subject because in some countries it is highly desired to have a pure turquoise stone.
+The TQI scale promotes rarity, and other elements in turquoise can be rarer in nature.
+Turquoise can contain other rare elements (such as pyrite) which give depth and metallic quality to the appearance of the stone without compromising structural integrity (10).

 |Composition||plastic||reconstituted/chalk||required stabilization or unstable host rock/ high calcite and quartz in matrix||stabilization and minor imperfections in matrix||pro stabilization pure natural turquoise/ solid matrix||rare elements in matrix|